 Hospitality Ministry welcomes and assists at weekend Masses, feast days and special gatherings.
 We are a vibrant and busy parish, so volunteers are always needed.
 Training will be provided.
 To become part of this ministry, just send an email and one of our Hospitality Ministers will contact you.

 "Do not neglect hospitality, for through it some have unknowingly entertained angels."

 Saint Irenaeus parishioners have talent and we're blessed that they share it!
-Singers and instrumentalists are both welcome.
-Contact the Parish Office to learn more about this ministry.
+Seeking both singers and instrumentalists.

 "Why do we sing?
 We sing because "God has bestowed upon his people the gift of song.
 God dwells within each human person, in the place where music takes its source.
 Indeed, God, the giver of song, is present whenever his people sing his praises."

 Excerpt from “Sing To The Lord”, (USCCB) November 2007

 Sacristans prepare and maintain everything needed for Mass.
 In addition, they provide support during Mass including an occasional cameo appearance as an altar server!